F4bioo/Bookshelf/README.md

 - **UI testing:** Espresso
 - **Quality control:** Jacoco for code coverage, Detekt for static code analysis

+This project also includes additional modules:

+- **Arch Module:** Contains utility classes such as extensions, testing rules and other helpers for improving the development experience.
+- **Design Module:** Includes a design system encapsulating colors, dimensions (dp, sp), drawables, etc., ensuring a consistent visual design across the application.

 ## How to Build

 To build this project, you need to create a `keyApi.properties` file in the project root directory.
 This file should contain a proprietary key for Google Books API, which is used for network calls within the application.
 Your `keyApi.properties` file should look something like this: